For the founder who became the project manager by accident

 Real estate marketplace for CIB Vlaanderen · First product hire

 The team was shipping, but there was no structured way to check whether any of it matched what users needed.
-I added what was missing: regular contact with real users and a process where decisions were based on evidence, not opinions.
+I added what was missing: regular contact with real users and a process where decisions were grounded in user evidence instead of guesswork.
 The team stopped building the wrong things.
 That focus — shipping fewer, better features — contributed to the platform growing from 10,000 to over 100,000 monthly visitors over two years.

 Read the full story →